 Roofing including roof space

 Repair category 2

-Notes The original roof tiles are affected by weathering, unevenness and moss build up.
-There is some deterioration to the mortar along the roof edge and ridge.
-Evidence of water ingress was observed in the roof space in the form of staining to the timbers.
-There was some sagging to the fibreboard sarking.
-Some roofs of a similar age in the area have been re-clad.
+Notes The original roof tiles are affected by weathering and moss build up.
+There is some deterioration to the mortar along the ridge and roof edge.
+There is evidence of condensation resulting in damage to the sarking within the roof space and as previously stated, an infestation of woodworm was observed.